KgaogeloMangwa/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints alphabets in lowercase then uppercase
+print alphabet in lowercase without q and e